-The Superintendent and district administrators meet twice monthly with the Focus School principals.
-One meeting per month is dedicated to secondary principals and centers on issues pertaining to the implementation of the SCEP plans.
-The second monthly meeting is for all district administrators focusing on professional development for administrators.
-Professional development topics for 15-16 were identified through the recommendations of the Focus Review teams, district student data, APPR data and requests from administrators.
-Communication with Focus principals occurs in meetings, email and visits to their schools.
+The Superintendent and district administrators meet monthly with all eleven Focus School principals.
+A portion of the meeting is dedicated to issues pertaining to the implementation of the SCEP plans.
+The meeting also includes targeted Professional development.
+The topics for 17-18 school year were identified through the recommendations of the Focus Review teams, district DCIP feedback student data, APPR data and requests from administrators.
+Communication with Focus principals regularly occurs in meetings, email and visits to their schools.
+Each level will also have the direct support of our Supervisors of Academic excellence and Supervisor of School Innovation.